Automatic differentiation (autodiff)

 micrograd is comparable in performance

-micrograd turns out not to lose out in performance.
+micrograd turns out not to be at a disadvantage.
 We benchmarked the model behind https://tsterm.com written with different libraries.
 The shorter the run time is the better.

 x86_64 (AMD EPYC) Amazon Linux 2 10s 12s